We will flourish and reach our God-given potential.

-The systematic introduction of a common values vocabulary allows children to access moral and ethical thought.
-Over a two-year rolling programme we focus on twelve Christian values.
-Whilst one value is of particular focus at a particular time of the academic year; we aim to provide a variety of opportunities for them all to be thought about and to be used in the daily life of the school and its wider community.
+We have streamlined our Christian values to 4 key areas.
+Whilst one value is of particular focus at a particular time of the academic year; we aim to provide a variety of opportunities for other linked values to be thought about and to be used in the daily life of the school and its wider community.
 Christian values identify with both school and church calendars.
 We also actively encourage the attitudes of awe, wonder and reflection.

 Christian Values for Schools